pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/TestCases_detailedSteps/trying000.md

 <details><summary>recovering the password    !!!entered by user!!!</summary>
 <p>

-  -enter main page and disconnect from the user
+  - enter main page and disconnect from the user
-  -press login button
+  - press login button
-  -recover the password by email
+  - recover the password by email
-  -ask user to enter the new password from the email:
+  - ask user to enter the new password from the email:
-  **if recovered successfully, the user logged in -change the password back at the end, for future tests .</p>
+  * if recovered successfully, the user logged in
+  - change the password back at the end, for future tests .</p>
 </details>